nitin-1926/ShoutUp/README.md

 # ShoutUp
-It is a simple,yet powerful website for the victims of Domestic Abuse.
+It is a simple yet powerful website for the victims of Domestic Abuse.
 NGOs which are eager to help such people are connected with this website.
 When the victims fills the details, the website finds a suitable nearby NGO for him/her.
 Appropriate action is taken against the criminal by the NGO.